Plastic (FDM) Printing

 I hope you can see how these still look great even on 25mm based models!
 Here are the main differences to note for plastic (FDM) miniatures

-1: Cheaper - up to 50% cheaper than their resin versions (generally the larger the model the smaller the difference in price)
+1: Cheaper - up to 50% cheaper than their resin versions (generally the larger the model the smaller the difference in price for non-scenery pieces)

 2: Integrated Bases - plastic (FDM) miniatures will come built into their bases, in rare instances, models and their base will be separated - also, compared to resin models, they are far more likely to come as a single piece.